levantAJ/jum-ios/README.md

-jum-ios
+JUMPs project
 =======

-This code jum project for iOS
+This code JUMPs project for iOS

 <div>I think a idea, that can detect problem a road!
 I call: JUMPS project</div>
 <div>Every body can be see all problems around their, they can report problem.<div>